For Techies

 Model execution is constrained by system architecture.

-All inference and execution activity can be logged and reviewed.
+All inference and execution activity can be logged and reviewed, including route selection, model usage, token consumption, injection flags, fallback events, and tool execution outcomes.

 AI activity remains observable and attributable.